Kevin Paige

 Kevin Paige (born October 10, 1966, Memphis, Tennessee) is a recording artist on Chrysalis who was most active in the late 1980s and early 1990s.
 His eponymously titled 1989 solo album sported a pair of top 40 singles, "Don't Shut Me Out" and "Anything I Want".

 Career

 After the success of his self-titled debut album, Paige toured as an opening act on pop singer Debbie Gibson's world tour.
+Paige toured through the US, Japan, Europe, and Australia both with Gibson and solo.

 He went on to become a songwriter for Zomba Music Group and a music-minister at Lindenwood Christian Church in Memphis, before becoming music director at Catholic Church of the Incarnation in Collierville, Tennessee.
-He also released a Christmas CD with his wife, Bethany Paige, entitled A W.O.W.
-Christmas in 2004, as well as a contemporary Christian disc entitled Faith, Hope, Love, Passion that same year.
-Kevin and Bethany released the CD This Much Love in 2006, which includes secular and non-secular songs written by Kevin.
+With his wife, Bethany Paige, Kevin has released multiple CDs including Christmas with the Paiges and the contemporary Christian disc entitled Faith, Hope, Love, Passion.

+Partnering with his wife, Kevin Paige anchored Alfred's on Beale, a major nightclub on historic Beale Street in Memphis, TN, for more than 20 years.
+The pair left Alfred's to focus more on Christian music ministry.

+Currently, Kevin and his wife perform for festivals, private functions, major sporting events, and other venues around the Mid-South area.